-Last updated on July 27th, 2014 at 09:57 pm
+Last updated on August 27th, 2019 at 03:11 pm

 And I thought about how I am not merely a Plein air artist; I am a joyful one.

-Though this is a simple statement, it took me time to come to terms with the idea of being a joyful artist.
-Earning my Bachelors in Art during the 21st century, I was facing an art world focused on abstract, political, andÂ sometimes bizarre or disturbing work.
+Although this is a simple statement, it took me some time to come to terms with the idea of being a joyful artist.
+Earning my Bachelors in Art during the 21st century, I faced an art world focused on abstract, political, and often bizarre, disturbing pieces.

 It was challenging to navigate as my artistic instincts push me toward beauty and joy.
-Twice during my education, I attempted to join the contemporary movement by making deep dark pieces.Â They failed miserably.
+Twice during my education, I attempted to join the contemporary movement by making profound, dark pieces–they failed miserably.

-Not only were they failures but I did not enjoy the process.Â I came to conclusion that art is self expression and one must be true to themselves when creating.
+Not only were they failures, but I did not enjoy the process.
+I concluded that art is self-expression, and one must be true to oneself when creating one’s passion.

 3. Do not give up on your dream–or your art!

 4. Find joy in the artistic process.
 Be in the moment.
 Just do it.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.